openSUSE/people/sources/2011-04-04-per-jessen.md

 No idea.

-**A person ask you why he/she should choose openSUSE instead of other distribution/OS.
+**A person asks you why he/she should choose openSUSE instead of other distribution/OS.
 What would be your arguments to convince him/her to pick up openSUSE?**

 If someone asks me, it’s because they value my advice.
 I hope that is enough to convince him or her.